-- Seek medical care for anyone injured in the storm. - Avoid loose, dangling wires.
-Report any loose wires you see to The Bahamas Electricity Corporation (BEC) or Freeport Power. - Check the food in the refrigerator.
-Throw away any that has been spoiled. - Stay away from disaster areas. - Remove shutters and store them for further use. - Boil water before drinking.
+- Seek medical care for anyone injured in the storm. - Avoid loose dangling wires.
+Report any you see to The Bahamas Electricity Corporation (BEC). - Check the food in the refrigerator.
+Throw away any that has spoiled. - Stay away from disaster areas. - Remove shutters and store them for future use. - Boil water before drinking.
 It may be contaminated (not clean).

-In The Bahamas, the National Emergency Management Agency (NEMA) is the main organization responsible for planning for and managing all national disasters.
-Many organizations assist NEMA before, during, and after a hurricane to ensure people's safety.
+Many organizations do special work before, during and after a hurricane to ensure people's safety.

 Some of these are:

-- Bahamas Electricity Corporation
+- Bahamas Electricity Corporation (BEC now BPL)

 - Bahamas Red Cross

-- Bahamas Telecommunication Corporation (BTC)
+- Bahamas Telecommunications Corporation (BTC/ Batelco)

 - Meteorological Department

 - Ministry of Health

 - Ministry of Works

-- Royal Bahamas Defence Force
+- Royal Bahamas Defence Force (RBDF)

-- Royal Bahamas Police Force
+- Royal Bahamas Police Force (RBPF)

-- ZNS Radio - Freeport Power
+- ZNS Radio.